 Make sure to sort out a plan of action with your flatmates nice and early.
 Decide whether you're going to just clean up after yourselves, attack the grime collectively or simply sort out a cleaning rota.

 To save money on cleaning products, check out our guide for low-cost alternatives to common products.

 Locking yourself out

 It's worth making friends with the security guards or your landlord if you're the forgetful type, as this common mistake can work out really costly.

-Keep your keys in easy-to-find places at all times, as new sets of keys can cost upwards of £60, and many landlords will charge a call-out fee even if you just need to be let in.
+Keep your keys in easy-to-find places at all times, as new sets of keys can cost upwards of £60.
+Many landlords will also charge a call-out fee even if you just need to be let in.